Venura-Shiromal/GPA-Calculator/README.md

 * This is a simple GPA Calculator specially made for Engineering Students in University of Moratuwa, Sri Lanka.
 * The program is based on Python.
-* For now, this only supports for MPR students' modules. (which is the common intake)
+* For now, this only supports for first semester MPR students' modules. (which is the common intake)
 * There will be future updates with more and more features.
-So stay Tuned
+So stay tuned!

 > _Thank You!_